Weather Alert – Hard Freeze in October.

 I poked the seeds into the ground several weeks ago.
 They are beginning to flower and pod and climb their trellis.
 We have already been munching on the sweet crunchy pods.
 To see how we plant them go here.

 Beets laugh at frost.
 I am growing beets again because I want to pickle and can a few.
 I pickled beets last year and they were terrible.
 I found out what I did wrong and want a second shot, so I put a few seeds in.
+How to pickle & can them the right way here.

 Have I mentioned that my kids are always carrying farm critters around our place?
 Ducks, chickens, piglets, bunnies – no one is safe.
 At any moment you could be scooped up, bathed, or plopped into a bed of lettuce.